 In general, you should use Unreliable sending where quick, frequent updates are more important than missed packets.
 Conversely, when data doesn’t change so frequently, you can use reliable delta compression to save bandwidth.

 When the server has full authority over the world state, the clients only change the game state according to updates they receive from the server.
 One problem with this is that the delay introduced by waiting for the server to respond can affect gameplay.
-For example, when a player presses a key to move forward, they won’t actually move until the updated state is received from the server.
+For example, when a player presses a key to move forward, he won’t actually move until the updated state is received from the server.
 This delay depends on the latency of the connection so the worse the connection the less snappy the control system becomes.

 One possible solution to this is Client-side Prediction which means the client predicts the expected movement update from the server by using approximately the same internal model.
 So the player responds immediately to input but the server sees its position from the last update.
-When the state update finally arrives from the server, the client will compare what it predicted with what actually happened.
-This might differ because the server might know more about the environment around the player, the client just knows what it needs to know.
+When the state update finally arrives from the server, the client will compare what he predicted with what actually happened.
+This might differ because the server might know more about the environment around the player, the client just knows what he needs to know.
 Errors in prediction are corrected as they happen and if they are corrected continuously then the result will smoother and less noticeable.

 It is possible to apply the basic principle of client-side prediction to the opponents of the player.
-Extrapolation is the process of storing the last few known values of position, velocity and direction for an opponent and use these to predict where it should be in the immediate future.
+Extrapolation is the process of storing the last few known values of position, velocity and direction for an opponent and use these to predict where he should be in the immediate future.
 When the next state update finally arrives with the correct position, the client state will be updated with the exact information, which may make the character jump suddenly if the prediction was bad.
 In FPS games the behavior of players can be very erratic so this kind of prediction has limited success.
 If the lag gets high enough the opponent will jump severely as the prediction errors accumulate.

 Interpolation can be used when packets get dropped on the way to the client.
 This would normally cause the NPC’s movement to pause and then jump to the newest position when the new packet finally arrives.
 By delaying the world state by some set amount of time (like 100 ms) and then interpolating between the last known position and the new one, the movement between these two points, where packets were dropped, will be smooth.